SKona306/Coordinate/project-proposal.md

 * Users can share an itinerary, send to-do items, and other important information to group members. ( firebases real time database)

-* Users can make posts to the group (activity and hotel suggestions, post about upcoming weather, etc.).

-* Itinerary will update when time-based events pass.
-(Firebase Timestamp )

 ## Languages and Technologies

 * HTML